AdobeDocs/campaign-classic.en/help/workflow/using/heatmap.md

 # Workflow HeatMap {#workflow-heatmap}

-The Adobe Campaign Workflow HeatMap consists in a color-coded graphical representation of all the workflows that are currently running.
+Adobe Campaign Workflow HeatMap consists in a color-coded graphical representation of all the workflows that are currently running.
 It is available to the instance Administrators only.

 Additional ways of monitoring the different Campaign processes are presented in [this page](../../production/using/monitoring-guidelines.md).